-Few tagging data are available for striped marlin.
-Most recaptures of fish tagged with conventional tags and released off the tip of the Baja California peninsula have been made in the general area of release, but some have been recaptured around the Revillagigedo Islands, a few around Hawaii, and one near Norfolk Island, north of New Zealand.
-Data on daily activities of striped marlin have been obtained by electronic tags.
-Most recently, pop-up satellite tags have been placed on individuals in selected areas.
-These tags have provided information on movements over periods up to nine months: in general the results show little or no mixing, or large displacements, among fish from the tagging regions.
+Few tagging data are available on the movements of striped marlin.
+Tagged fish released off the tip of the Baja California peninsula generally have been recaptured in the same general area as where tagged, but some have been recaptured around the Revillagigedo Islands, a few around Hawaii, and one near Norfolk Island.
+Recently pop-up satellite tags have been placed on striped marlin in the Pacific (Domeier 2006), achieving times-at-liberty averaging about 2 to 3 months, with maximums of 4 to 9 months in each tagging region.
+These studies indicated that there was essentially no mixing of tagged fish among tagging areas, and that striped marlin maintained site fidelity.